tari-project/tari/applications/minotari_console_wallet/README.md

-# MinoTari Console Wallet
+# Minotari Console Wallet

-The MinoTari Console Wallet is a terminal based wallet for sending and receiving MinoTari.
+The Minotari Console Wallet is a terminal based wallet for sending and receiving Minotari.
 It can be run in a few different modes.

 ## Terminal UI (TUI) mode